-working in these fields have focused on several major themes, namely, public sphere contestation; Islamization, piety, fundamentalism; religious movement; female ulama; mediating religious authority in a limited 'Islamic' public sphere in contemporary Indonesia; a nethnography study contesting #IslamNusantara on Instagram.
+working in these fields have focused on several themes, namely, public major sphere contestation18; Islamization, piety. fundamentalism; religious movement19; female ulama; mediating religious authority in a limited sphere in contemporary 'Islamic' public Indonesia20; а nethnography study of contesting #IslamNusantara on Instagram21.
 Through their analysis, these studies do not explicitly aim to uncover the transformative power of social media platforms as an alternative to the public sphere among Muslim societies in Indonesia, especially in Aceh as a Sharia Province.

-Several latest studies have also studied Islam within the social media landscape, such as responding to Islamophobia by internalizing the value of Islam Rahmatan lil Alamin ("mercy to humankind") through using the media; the da'wah strategy among millennial generations through Tiktok during pandemic; religious expression of hijrah accommodating protest celebrities: political economy of public piety; and radical Islamic movements in West Sumatra: an early investigation and mapping.
-Several of these studies do not employ the theory of the public sphere by Habermas, which would have deepened their understanding of the communicative action.
+Several latest studies have also studied Islam within the social media landscape, such as responding to Islamophobia by internalizing the value of Islam Rahmatan lil Alamin ("mercy to humankind") through using the media22; the da'wah strategy among millennial new generations through Tiktok during the pandemic23; religious expression of hijrah celebrities: accommodating protest and political economy of public piety24; and radical Islamic movements in West Sumatra: an early investigation and mapping25.
+Several of these studies do not employ the theory of the public sphere by Habermas, which would have